rokudev/unit-testing-framework/docs/unit-test-framework.md

 * View the test results by opening a telnet console on the device on port 8085: telnet {Roku box IP address} 8085.

 To set verbosity level call Runner.logger.SetVerbosity(level).
-There are three verbosity levels in this framework:
+There are four verbosity levels in this framework:
 * “0” – basic level
 * “1” – normal level
+* “2” – detailed only for failed tests, normal for others
-* “2” – detailed level.
+* “3” – detailed level.

 You can overwrite printStatistic if you like, such as